Solar-Powered Cars: Still a Concept

 The Fusion Energi is perhaps the most practical and good-looking car from Ford’s line of plug-in hybrids.
-It is also one their best-selling hybrids with 9,750 in sales in 2015, ranking it fifth in EV sales for that year.
 Even though the Fusion Energi SE sells for $33,995, which is $11,000 more than the base Fusion model, its sales are still strong.
 This is perhaps because the car is one of only a few plug-in mid-size sedans on the market.
 The Energi is pleasant to drive but slow, especially when driven in all-electric mode.

 The Ford Fusion Energi delivers a combined city/highway rating of 38 mpg, a good EPA rating considering the size of the five-passenger sedan.

 The Energi has a top speed of 105 mph.